 The iconic Tournament of Roses in Pasadena is the city’s annual one-two punch: a parade and a football game.
-It’s California’s way of celebrating the New Year with a twin display of flower power and physical prowess.
-“Pasadena is proud to be at the heart of America’s New Year’s celebration with the Rose Parade and Rose Bowl game at its center,” says Michael Ross, chief executive officer of the Pasadena Center Operating Company.
+It’s California’s way of celebrating the New Year with a twin display of flower power and physical prowess—and there are several ways to take part in one or both events before, during, and even after January 1.

-For many people, of course, the biggest part of the Tournament of Roses is the Rose Bowl, which debuted in 1902, a dozen years after the parade began.
+For many people, of course, the biggest part of the Tournament of Roses is the Rose Bowl Game, which debuted in 1902, a dozen years after the parade began.
 For years, it has mostly been a showdown between teams from the college football conferences now known as the Pac-12 and Big Ten.

 Game tickets usually go on sale in early December—and often sell out fast.
 Year-round, you can tour Rose Bowl Stadium for peeks at the press box and the original locker room, which dates back to 1922.